MicrosoftDocs/power-platform/power-platform/admin/administer-catalog.md

 After the process is complete, you can access the Power Platform Catalog Manager from the same **Catalogs** screen under **Resources** in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

-In addition, When successfully completed, you see the Power Platform Catalog Manager in the **Apps** area in Power Apps (make.powerapps.com).
+In addition, When successfully completed, the **Power Platform Catalog Manager** appears in the **Apps** area in Power Apps (make.powerapps.com).
 The Power Platform Catalog Manager is where you perform all your administrative tasks.
 The below sections are all performed inside the Power Platform Catalog Manager.

 Repeat this process if you would like to set up a catalog in more environments.